BillSnook/nweb/README.md

-web - a simple web server
+nweb - a simple web server
 =========

 Code for Intel Edison.